Small genetic script causes drug resistance in some ovarian cancers

 The short genetic script, a microRNA or miRNA, alters several molecular pathways in the cells of ovarian tumors harboring a BRCA2 mutation that restores the cancer cells’ ability to repair damage causes by the drug treatments, say Dana-Farber investigators.

-The resistance mechanism caused by a particular microRNA called miR-493-5p occurred only in BRCA2-mutant ovarian cancers, and not those cancer containing a BRCA1 mutation, according to the study in Cell Reports.
+The resistance mechanism caused by a particular microRNA called miR-493-5p occurred only in BRCA2-mutant ovarian cancers, and not those cancers containing a BRCA1 mutation, according to the study in Cell Reports.

 The finding could open new approaches to attacking these resistant ovarian cancers, as well as other types of tumors, say the researchers, led by Panagiotis Konstantinopoulos, MD, PhD, and Dipanjan Chowdhury, PhD.